JuliaGaussianProcesses/Stheno.jl/README.md

 __Installation__ - `] add Stheno`.

+Please note that Stheno's internals have changed quite substantially for version 0.3.0.
+No user facing functionality should have changed though, but please raise issues liberally if it has.

 ## A Couple of Examples

 We have a [model zoo](https://github.com/willtebbutt/stheno_models), but here are a couple of examples to get you started.